Edgio/hyperion/versions/1.0/index.md

 ## <a href="#document-components-error" id="document-components-error" class="headerlink"></a> Error

 Processing errors can be handled by returning a [node](#document-components-node) of `Error` to consumers.
-In addition, an appropriate HTTP status code, a human readable `code` must be returned.
+In addition, an appropriate HTTP status code, a human-readable `code` must be returned.

 An `Error` **MUST** have the following:

 * `@type`: Have a value of `Error`.
-* `code`: A human readable error code as string following `snake_case`.
+* `code`: A human-readable error code as a string following `snake_case`.
 * `title`: The main error heading as string.

 An `Error` **MAY** have the following: